Retro Rundown 2018: Southern 500 paint schemes

-The 69th running of the race will be held at 6 p.m.
+It’s finally here!
+The 69th running of the Southern 500 will be held at 6 p.m.
 ET Sunday on NBCSN.

-That night will be a blast from the past with paint schemes representing NASCAR’s history as the track celebrates NASCAR’s 70th anniversary.
+The night will be a blast from the past with paint schemes representing NASCAR’s history as the track celebrates NASCAR’s seven decades.

 No. 00 – Landon Cassill: The StarCom Racing driver will pilot a car with Bobby Allison’s 1988 Miller High Life paint scheme.
 Derrike Cope, StarCom’s team manager, drove for Allison from 1994-96.
 Matt DiBenedetto drove the scheme in last year’s Southern 500.